josh1221wa/Python-Microprojects/bidding_minigame/README.md

-# Auction Bid Winner Finder
+# Minigame - Bidding Software

 This documentation explains a simple Python script that allows users to input bids from multiple bidders and find the winner with the highest bid.